GloriusGroup/gpuma/README.md

-# UMA Geometry Optimizer
+# GPUMA

 A minimalist toolkit for molecular geometry optimization using fairchem UMA models and torch-sim.
-Includes a simple python API and a CLI.
+Includes a simple Python API and a CLI.

 ## Known limitations